 The Exhibition of the works by YAYOI KUSAMA

-Whitestone Gallery Karuizawa is pleased to announce the exhibition of the works by Yayoi Kusama.
-A wide variety of her works, including prints, rare works of her early period, and three-dimensional works will be displayed.
+Whitestone Gallery Tokyo is pleased to announce the exhibition of the work by Yayoi Kusama.

 A wide range of the works including her precious early works, three-dimensional works and prints of “Pumpkin” which is seen as an embodiment of the artist will be exhibited using whole gallery buildings from the first to the sixth floor.